-The Shire of Broome (the Shire) engaged ASK Waste Management (ASK) to produce a Landfill Closure Management Plan (LCMP) for the Buckleys Road Waste Management Facility (the Facility) to reflect the approved increase in the landfill footprint (DWER Licence Amendment File Number 2013/003936-1).
+The Shire of Broome (the Shire) engaged ASK Waste Management (ASK) to revise and update the 2022 version of the Landfill Closure Management Plan (LCMP) for the Buckleys Road Waste Management Facility (the Facility).

-ASK has previously produced an LCMP for the Facility in March 2021, and this report builds on the earlier LCMP and refines it based on changes to operations and the Shire's long-term strategy.
+ASK has previously produced an LCMP for the Facility in March 2022, and this report builds on the earlier LCMPs and refines it based on changes to operations and the Shire's long-term strategy.